-- They have accumulated the required 60 ECTS. - Achieved a PASS outcome in each of the 3 Research Papers. - Produced a Thesis as per the prescribed structure and format (circa 45,000 words).
+- They have accumulated the required 60 ECTS. - Achieved a PASS outcome in each of the 3 Research Papers. - Produced a Thesis as per the prescribed structure, format and word count.

 Year 1 and 2

 In Year 1 and 2 Professional Doctorate candidates are subject to the LYIT's Quality Assurance procedures in regard to: Programme monitoring (QAH, Section 3.2); Access, Transfer and Progression procedures (QAH, section 4.3); and Marks and Standards (QAH, chapter 5).